ygong2501/calcium/README.md

 ### Prerequisites

 - Python 3.9 or later
-- Windows 11 (recommended) or Windows 10
+- Windows 10 or later
-- FFmpeg (for animation saving)

 ### Setup